What SilverDrill is:

 on each one.

-first select the cast members you want to move and then click and drag on any of the selected cast members to move
+click and drag on any of the selected cast members to move the entire group.

 When moving your mouse over a cast member that is not selected, you see a